tsvbits/tsvbits.github.io/src/pages/telepromter/index.md

 tags: ["pr", "meta"]
 ---

 Hey, I’m Sergey.
-I’ve been busy in software engineering for over 20 years, working on everything from AI systems to big cloud platforms.
-Most recently I was one of the first engineers at Regie.ai, where I helped building and scaling their AI-native sales enablement platform.
+I’ve been busy in software engineering for over 20 years, working on everything from AI systems to large-scale cloud platforms.
+Most recently I was one of the first engineers at Regie.ai, where I helped build and scale their AI-native sales enablement platform.

-I have touched a lot of different tech — Node.js, TypeScript, React, Golang, AWS — you name it.
+Over the years, I’ve worked with a broad range of technologies — Node.js, TypeScript, React, Golang, AWS, and more.
 I like solving tricky problems especially around performance and scalability, and I really enjoy building things that people actually use.

-Along the way, I’ve led teams, modernized legacy systems, and built products that Fortune 500 companies rely on.
-I have built exotic cross-compiler and evolved Spirent Velocity - a lab automation platform that helps delivering 5G networks in Europe, together with Nokia.
+Along the way, I’ve led teams, modernized legacy systems, and built tools relied on by Fortune 500 companies.
+Earlier, I built an exotic cross-compiler and helped evolve Spirent Velocity - a lab automation platform that powers 5G network delivery accross Europe with partners like Nokia.

-Excited to meet new people, share ideas, and work on cool projects together.
+Excited to connect, share ideas, and work on cool projects together.

-Thank you for watching this video and have a nice day.
+Thank you for watching, and have a great day!